Pyramidobela angelarum

 Similar Taxa

-• Other Ethmiidae species members share small size and often similar patterns; specific diagnostic features for distinguishing P. angelarum from are not available in current literature
+• Other Ethmiidae species members share small size and often similar wing patterns; specific diagnostic features for distinguishing P. angelarum from are not available in current literature

 More Details